-The PRO/RMS-11 Macro Programmer's Guide manual is a reference document for MACRO-11 programmers that describes the macros and symbols that make up the interface between a MACRO-11 program and the RMS-11 operation routines.
+The RSX-11M/M-PLUS RMS-11 Macro Programmer's Guide is a reference document for MACRO-11 programmers that describes the macros and symbols that make up the interface between a MACRO-11 program or subprogram and the RMS-11 operation routines.
 Chapter 4, Operations, of this manual provides a background for the reference information.